-Step 1: Notify the team of what you’ll be doing, ahead of time
+Step 1: Notify the team of what you’ll do ahead of time

-Most practitioners agree that it’s good to let the team know ahead of time, that a Gemba walk will be taking place.
-Not to put extra stress on them or cause any atypical, forced behavior, but so that they understand that the purpose of Gemba is the observation of how the process works on an everyday regular basis.
+We recommend letting the team know that a Gemba walk will be taking place.
+Not to put extra stress on them or cause any atypical, forced behavior, but so that they understand that the purpose of Gemba is the observation of how the process works on an everyday basis.
 Let the team know you’re open to a conversation!

 Step 2: Be prepared

-A good idea is to have a plan, regarding what aspects of the process you’ll be paying attention to, what questions you’d like to ask the team, what information you’re after.
-Although it would not be possible to always know the answer to these questions, their goal is to stop you from ..just walking around aimlessly through the factory or office floor!
+It’s a good idea to plan what aspects of the process you’ll be paying attention to, what questions you’d like to ask the team, what information you want.
+Although it will not always be possible to know the answer to these questions, their goal is to stop you from walking around aimlessly through the factory or office floor!

-The best place to start, when drawing a plan for your Gemba, is to focus on the value stream - if you know it, follow the value stream in its actual steps across the floor, to find improvement opportunities, and if you have not yet mapped it out, Gemba can be of help in doing so.
-Take a look at what happens at the process steps that bring value to your customer, and learn from the team members themselves, how their work could be made easier and more effective.
+The best place to start when drawing a plan for your Gemba is to focus on the value stream.
+Follow the value stream in its actual steps across the floor to find improvement opportunities, and if you have not yet mapped it out, Gemba can help in doing so.
+Look at what happens at the process steps that bring value to your customer, and learn from the team members themselves, how their work could be made lighter and more effective.

-Step 3: Go where work is being done to observe it
+Step 3: Go where work happens and observe it

-The crucial thing to do here: go to the place where work happens and observe, to get a better grasp of the process by seeing it for themselves.
-Though it’s the key step here, as shown - it shouldn’t necessarily be the first thing you do, if you’re keeping the best possible outcomes in mind.
+The crucial thing to do here: go to the place where work happens and observe to get a better grasp of the process by seeing it for yourself.
+Though it’s the fundamental step here, as shown - it shouldn’t necessarily be the first thing you do, if you’re keeping the best possible outcomes in mind.

 An important thing not to do is to go and judge or check up on workers.
 Gemba walk is not an excuse to spy on employees sleeping on the job, although that is a no-no. A leader on a Gemba walk would ask themselves why are people sleeping on the job, are they overworked, or have they no assignments?
-Respecting the people that are working with or for you is just one of the points where Gemba and Agile align perfectly.
-The Gemba walk should give you further insight into what you’ve already been seeing on your Kanban board.
+Respecting the people working with or for you is just one of the points where Gemba and Agile align perfectly.
+The Gemba walk should give you further insight into what you already saw on your Kanban board.
 If there are bottlenecks on your board, you should also come across them in practice.

 Step 5: Take a moment to recognize the difference between a developer’s desk and their mind - where is Gemba?

-Not disregarding the value in visiting the development team’s office to see what they’re up to and asking them for thoughts on how the process works, as it often will tell a lot about if the process is working or not, in some cases you will get more information by looking at that team’s Kanban board.
+There is value in visiting the development team’s office to see what they’re up to and ask them for thoughts on how the process works.
+It will often tell a lot about if the process is working or not.
+But in many cases, you will get more information by looking at that team’s Kanban board.
 That’s because a Kanban board will often become the representation of an actual place of work - Gemba - for knowledge-based processes.

-In creative and intangible use case scenarios such as software development, content creation, or much of academic research, while people are of course usually sitting at their designated workplaces, the actual work process happens in their heads, not on their desks.
-Here is where a visual Kanban board comes to help, presenting their entire process in steps, leaving you able to peak into the value stream, to see what stage they’re at, which part is usually creating the most difficulty, where more resources may be needed, etc.
+In creative and intangible use case scenarios, such as software development, content creation, or much of academic research, while people are, of course, usually sitting at their designated workplaces, the actual work process happens in their heads, not on their desks.
+That is where a visual Kanban board comes to help, presenting their entire process in steps, letting you peek into the value stream.
+It shows you what stage they’re at, which parts are causing the most difficulty, where they may need help, etc.

 Did you know?

-Kanban Tool® boards let teams create a workflow that matches their process perfectly, and to automate the repeatable portions of it.
+Kanban Tool® boards let teams create a workflow that matches their process perfectly and automate the repeatable portions of it.
 Try it out with your team to have instant access to the process flow!

 Step 6: Conclude and make changes

-If this final step is omitted, then the point of your Gemba will only be an intrusion of the team’s workspace.
+If you were to omit this final step, your Gemba would only be an intrusion of the team’s workspace.
 Once you’ve learned how they work, what obstacles they meet, and what impedes the value stream, create an action plan to change that.
-Make sure to make it as detailed as necessary, for the changes to be possible to implement.
+Make it as detailed as you can for the changes to be possible to implement.
 Don’t stop by stating: you need to pay more attention to how you test your code.
-Be specific, set concrete goals, and follow up on whether they are met.
+Be specific, set concrete goals, and follow up on whether the team meets them.

-For that reason, it makes sense to limit your Gemba to one aspect of work per session - otherwise, the action plan will become too big to handle, and no changes will take place.
+Therefore, it makes sense to limit your Gemba to one aspect of work per session - otherwise, the action plan will become too big to handle, and no changes will happen.
 Better an incremental change creep than a revolution that damages morale, production, and profit all at once.

 Example In a timber factory, a leader on a Gemba walk could observe the following facts: